 5. If you can’t do any of the above, ALWAYS agree on a price before getting in a taxi.
 Most honest drivers won’t agree on a price though because they MUST turn on the meter.
 In that case, see number 2.

 Finally, I have to repeat it: generally, taxi drivers are honest and won’t try to overcharge.
-Also, in many cases in the big cities, you might get faster where you want to get by using the public transport system which is a lot cheaper and you will surely find people who speak English and who are willing to help you find your way.
+Also, in many cases in the big cities, you might get faster where you want to get by using the public transportation system which is a lot cheaper and you will surely find people who speak English and who are willing to help you find your way.